 ("UK") and which meets certain tax conditions which enables it to be exempt from UK corporation tax on its capital gains.
-This Company is an in derivative positions.
+This Company is an leverage is any method by which the exposure of an Alternative Investment Fund ("AIF") is increased through borrowing of cash or securities or leverage embedded in derivative positions.